 4. Your ideas

 When it comes to searching for a content marketing agency, London businesses and companies around the world often need help coming up with content inspiration.
-While your content marketing agency can certainly help with this, it’s also useful to brainstorm a few topics that you might want to cover during your content strategy.
+While your content marketing and SEO copywriting agency can certainly help with this, it’s also useful to brainstorm a few topics that you might want to cover during your content strategy.
 Think about the most common questions your audience asks you, and topics you have expertise in.

 5. Your uniqueness

 It’s always crucial to differentiate your brand in today’s overly saturated market.
 This is true in content marketing as it is anywhere else.
 There’s a lot of content being published around the world today, and that means that you need to work hard to really stand out.
 Your content marketing agency can help, but it’s useful for you to know what makes you different from your competitors.

 Though building a content marketing strategy can be fun and interesting, it has its share of challenges.
 The content marketing institute found that producing engaging content is the biggest challenge that B2B content marketers face.
 Other problems included issues with measuring the effectiveness of campaigns, and being consistent with content production.
 The more you understand about the challenges you face, the more you can design strategies to overcome them.